 Women’s bodies — nude, adorned, eroticized, abstracted — figure prominently in the history of art.
 Yet the art of women’s health is shockingly new.

-The very concept of women’s health did not begin to take shape until the early 1970s, with the groundbreaking publication of Our Bodies, Ourselves, and “women’s health” did not appear as a subject in the Index Medicus, the massive, worldwide bibliographic listing of medical journal articles, until 1991.
+The very concept of women’s health did not begin to take shape until the early 1970s, with the groundbreaking publication of the book Our Bodies, Ourselves, and “women’s health” did not appear as a subject in the Index Medicus, the massive, worldwide bibliographic listing of medical journal articles, until 1991.

-“Inside Out Loud traces the emergence of representations of women’s health in American art beginning around 1980, across the 1990s, and into the present in works by both male and female artists,” said guest curator Janine Mileaf, assistant professor of art history at Swarthmore College in Pennsylvania.
+“Inside Out Loud traces the emergence of representations of women’s health in American art beginning around 1980, across the 1990s, and into the present in works by both male and female artists,” said guest curator Janine Mileaf, assistant professor of art history at Swarthmore College.
 “Rather than standing as an object of visual fascination, the female body in these artworks becomes a generating force that spurs artistic and conceptual innovations.”